discourse/syslogstash/README.md

 YAML file.
 It consists of two sections, `sockets` and `servers`, which list the UNIX sockets to listen for syslog messages on, and the URLs of logstash servers to send the resulting log entries to.
-Optionally, you can specify additional tags to insert into every message received from each syslog socket.
+Optionally, you can specify additional fields to insert into every message received from each syslog socket.

 It looks like this:

     sockets:
-      # These sockets have no additional tags
+      # These sockets have no additional fields
       /tmp/sock1:
       /tmp/sock2:

-      # This socket will have its messages tagged
+      # This socket will have some fields added to its messages, and will
-      /tmp/taggedsock:
+      # send all messages to a couple of other sockets, too
+      /tmp/supersock:
+        add_fields:
           foo: bar
           baz: wombat
+        relay_to:
+          - /tmp/relaysock1
+          - /tmp/relaysock2

     # Every log entry received will be sent to *exactly* one of these
     # servers.
 This provides high availability for your log messages.